davidevofficial/voxel_optimizer/README.md

 1. Increased RAM usage while optimizing
 2. Can't modify or use singular models because they are now all part of one

+### Export Invisible Objects

+When you are working with magicavoxel you may change the visibility of objects or groups.
+With this option disabled the invisible objects aren't exported, in this way you can selectively choose which objects are exported.

+This is useful when for example if you are building a big scene you might only want to export a small fraction of it.

+**Reccomended:OFF when MagicaVoxel scenes are huge**

 ### Transparency, Emission, Roughness, Metallic, IOR and Specular Maps

 If all of these are ON this is what the .mtl looks like (Given a .vox project called GlassTest): ![image](https://github.com/davidevofficial/voxel_optimizer/assets/127616649/9654d308-169c-4ba2-ac4a-b17a07fcf23a)